-Busting out from the houses of joy, our mighty main stage is going to take a spanking as we turn up the levels on a Future soundclash that will bring Bestival 2016 to a jubilant close.
-Announcing not one but two Sunday night headliners, hip-hop will meet dancehall for a mind-blowingly triumphant booty shaking party in the ultimate Sunday night head to head on the Isle of Wight.
+Busting out from the houses of joy, our mighty main stage is going to take a spanking as we turn up the levels on the Future of partying that will bring Bestival 2016 to a jubilant close.
+Announcing not one but two Sunday night headliners, rocking the hip-hop and dancehall for a mind-blowingly triumphant booty shaking shindig in the ultimate Sunday night head to head on the Isle of Wight.

-Rob da Bank says: “We love a big finale at Bestival, we also love hip-hop and dancehall and a massive soundsystem superclash between Wiz Khalifa and Sean Paul seems like a solid plan to close off another big weekend of music of raving, partying and expanding your minds at Bestival.
+Rob da Bank says: “We love a big finale at Bestival, we also love hip-hop and dancehall, and two massive super-sets from Wiz Khalifa and Sean Paul seems like a solid plan to close off another big weekend of music of raving, partying and expanding your minds at Bestival.
 Pull up!”

 Commenting on his Sunday night headline performance Wiz Khalifa said: “Can’t wait to be back in the UK and perform at Bestival.
 The fans here have such good energy, it’s going to be lit.”